simonhoumb/electromart/README.md

 /api/v1/categories/
 /api/v1/brands/
 ```
-Note: where the user needs to provide an ID, it can be found using the `View all` endpoint. or the `Search` endpoints.
+Note: where the user needs to provide an ID, it can be found using the `View all` endpoints or the `Search` endpoints.

 #### Products
 The initial endpoint focuses on the management products stored in the database.